banypakha/ml_zoomcamp/midterm_project/README.md

 To put the model into web service, I created a python file https://github.com/banypakha/ml_zoomcamp/blob/main/midterm_project/predict.py to do the prediction based on the input(json).
 There's also a https://github.com/banypakha/ml_zoomcamp/blob/main/midterm_project/Pipfile and https://github.com/banypakha/ml_zoomcamp/blob/main/midterm_project/Pipfile.lock for the envoriment of python.
 Both were created with pipenv.
 Then there's also a DockerFile https://github.com/banypakha/ml_zoomcamp/blob/main/midterm_project/Dockerfile for containerization.

 # Putting the model in cloud
 I also deploy the model in Heroku.
+The screenshot can be found in https://github.com/banypakha/ml_zoomcamp/blob/main/midterm_project/prediction_via_heroku1.JPG.
+There is an error 'Method not allowed' because it supposed to be POST method not GET.

 I did the prediction via local docker and Heroku in this python file : https://github.com/banypakha/ml_zoomcamp/blob/main/midterm_project/Testing_the_model.ipynb.